-The Summer Reading Challenge is an annual activity aimed at 4-11 year olds.
-Older or younger children can also take part if you'd like them to.
+The Summer Reading Challenge is aimed at 4-11 year olds, but older or younger children can also take part if you'd like them to.

 The challenge encourages children to read 6 or more books of their choice during the summer holidays to help prevent the summer reading 'dip'.

-How the Summer Reading Challenge works
+Take part in the Summer Reading Challenge

 You may like to:

 Summer Reading Challenge events and activities will take place throughout the summer holidays.

 You can find out about these events on:

 Date: Tuesday, 1 December 2020 - Friday, 15 January 2021

 Suitable for: children between the ages of 4-11, although children of any age can participate

 The Winter Mini Challenge (Everyone is a Hero) encourages children to keep up their reading habits over the winter holidays.
 The theme is all about discovering heroes big and small, by reading brilliant books.